ReadyMouse/sub-manager/README.md

 # StableRent Overview

-StableRent is a tool for property owners and renters to use Stablecoin digital assets.
-Landlords can screen tenants by checking account balances of assets and accept Paypal's PYUSD, while renters can automatically send rent payments using stablecoins.
+StableRent is a tool for property owners and residents to use Stablecoin digital assets.
+Property owners can screen tenants by checking account balances of assets and accept Paypal's PYUSD, while residents can automatically send rent payments using stablecoins.

 **The Problem We're Solving:**
 - The US residential rental market is $291 BILLION dollars
 - Estimates for US-based crypto assets are around $90B
+- Many folks hear "crypto" and think scam, but Paypal is a reputable company that could ease adoption
-- Crypto users want to pay rent in crypto, but finding landlords who take crypto is hard
+- Crypto users want to pay rent in crypto, but finding property owners who take crypto is hard
 - Recurring peer-to-peer transactions (rent, allowance, savings accounts, etc.)
-- Many folks hear "crypto" and think scam, but Paypal is a reputable company that could ease adoption

 **Discussion in the Industry**: https://www.linkedin.com/posts/shuhaib_crypto-rent-the-100-billion-shift-no-activity-7348397294506975232-thtY/